 Annual General Reports

 We try to keep everything we do as transparent as possible which is why our meetings are generally open to all residents.
 Occasionally, the need arises for closed meetings which are held in one of the TV rooms, but we try to advertise these in advance and keep them to a minimum.
-Committee meetings are traditionally held on Sundays at 7pm, before the weekly movie night, in the Common Room.
+Committee meeting times are decided at the beginning of the year in September.

 RUN FOR A POSITION AT OUR SEPTEMBER MEETING, WE WOULD LOVE TO HAVE YOU

 Each September, members are elected to non-executive positions; as long as you live in hall, you’re qualified to run!
 Read on for open positions.